 Positioning the Dutch Ministry of Foreign Affairs as a leader in gender and mining

-Beginning in 2016, the Gender Resource Facility (GRF) conducted a study for the Ministry on gender in artisanal and small-scale mining in the African Great Lakes Region.
+Beginning in 2016, KIT, through the Gender Resource Facility (GRF), conducted a study for the Ministry on gender in artisanal and small-scale mining in the African Great Lakes Region.
 The study aimed to advance gender equality in the Dutch-funded Scaling up Minerals Traceability Project, and it recommended that the Ministry contribute to defining a comprehensive strategy to advance gender equality in the minerals sector.

 - Read GRF’s report on The Gender Dimensions of Tin, Tantalum and Tungsten Mining in the Great Lakes Region